scholzj/keycloak-kubernetes/README.md

 # Keycloak

 This repository contains the tooling for deploying Keycloak application into running Kubernetes cluster.

-*Note: This currently without any persistent storage!*

-## TODO:

-* README.md
-* SSL
-* Persisitent storage
+It is using PostgreSQL for persisitence.

 ## Prerequisites